Guide to the Hans and Margaret Hafemeister papers

 Arrangement: The collection is divided into two parts: Hans Hafemeister papers and Margaret Hafemeister’s papers.
 Each part of the collection is divided into series and subseries by document type and topic.

 Digitized copies: A selection of images in the collection have been digitized and added to Alaska’s Digital Archives.
-Use search term “Hafemeister” to find images.
+For information about obtaining copies please contact Archives and Special Collections.

-Rights note: The Archives owns copyright to materials created by Hans and Margaret Hefemeister.
+Rights note: The Archives owns copyright to materials created by Hans and Margaret Hafemeister.

 Preferred citation: Hans and Margaret Hafemeister papers, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.